NFDI4DS/nslp2024/docs/programme.md

 **17:10 \
 Wrap-up and End of Workshop**

-The programme of the workshop with the keynote presentations, accepted papers and shared task contributions will be posted in April 2024.
 The NSLP 2024 workshop will be a face-to-face event.
 Remote participation will not be possible.